April to May

-Pink Lady’s Slipper almost took over as State flower in 1991; it relented and was named the State Wildflower
+Pink Lady’s Slipper almost took over as State flower in 1991; ultimately, it was named the State Wildflower

-The Purple Lilac is robust and sturdy; the Pink Lady’s Slipper is fragile.
+The Purple Lilac is robust and sturdy.
 It’s native to New Hampshire, growing in moist, soggy wooded areas of the state and in acidic soils of pine-oak forests.
-Purple Lilac is extremely well-known and favored because it’s absolutely beautiful; it’s cherished by not only residents, but gardeners all over the world for its incomparable splendor and charming fragrance.
-Purple Lilac also boasts one of the most powerful and commonly used fragrances emitted by a plant.
-Throughout Portsmouth and to the capital city of Concord, one can see the copious divine blooms of these gorgeous flowers everywhere.
-Even at Mother of Rivers, a nickname of the state because four major New England rivers originate in New Hampshire’s mountains, there’s an abundance of the pretty and poignant Purple Lilac.
-It’s so breathtaking; it looks like a watercolor painting!
+Purple Lilac is cherished not only by residents, but gardeners all over the world for its incomparable splendor and charming fragrance.
+This state flower also boasts one of the most powerful and commonly used fragrances emitted by a plant.

 Purple Lilac is a deciduous shrub generally used as a hedge or an individual “accent plant”.
 It can be found overflowing along the park trails and wide-open fields of Dover, as well as in riverbeds of Franklin.
 The gorgeous light purple or lavender flowers occur in bursting clusters amid dark green heart-shaped leaves.
 In the fall, the flowers may even turn yellow or green.

 Purple Lilacs produce new shoots that grow from the base or roots of the shrub.
 Lilacs can withstand severely cold winter temperatures (even -35 degrees C); in fact, the species does not grow well at all in areas without significant frost in the wintertime.